Vesicle budding induced by binding of curvature-inducing proteins: Budded vesicle with constant area

 \subsubsection{No inter-protein interactions}

 First, we describe protein binding in the absence of the inter-protein interactions ($b=0$ and $H_1=0$).
 As $\mu$ increases, $\phi_{\rm bud}$ increases, and subsequently, $\phi_{\rm L}$ increases, as shown in Fig.~\ref{fig:v9phi}.
 At low $H_0$, $\phi_{\rm bud}$ continuously changes from $0$ to $1$ (see Fig.~\ref{fig:v9phi}(c)).
 In contrast, at high $H_0$, $\phi_{\rm bud}$ exhibits a first-order transition.
-Metastable states exist around the transition point (see van der Waals loop depicted by the dashed lines in Figs.~\ref{fig:v9phi}(a) and (b)).
+As the double minima of the free energy are shown in Fig.~\ref{fig:en}(a), metastable states exist around the transition point (see also van der Waals loop depicted by the dashed lines in Figs.~\ref{fig:v9phi}(a) and (b)).
 On the other hand, $\phi_{\rm L}$ always exhibits a continuous change.
-Accompanied by the discrete change in $\phi_{\rm bud}$, $n_{\rm bud}$ and $R_{\rm bud}$ also discretely change, as shown in Fig.~\ref{fig:v9bud}.
+Accompanied by the discrete change in $\phi_{\rm bud}$, $n_{\rm bud}$ and $R_{\rm bud}$ also discretely change, as shown in Figs.~\ref{fig:en}(b) and \ref{fig:v9bud}.
 Hence, around the transition point, the vesicles of small $\phi_{\rm bud}$ for buds with large $R_{\rm bud}$ coexist with those having large $\phi_{\rm bud}$ with small $R_{\rm bud}$.
 At large $\mu$, $R_{\rm bud}$ reaches the radius of curvature for the curvature generation $R_{\rm min}$ at $\phi_{\rm bud}=1$.
 Therefore, with increasing $H_0$, the radius decreases as $R_{\rm bud} \sim 1/H_0$, and the bud number increases as $n_{\rm bud} \sim H_0^2$.
-After the buds are almost covered by the proteins, the surface tension $\sigma_{\rm d}$ linearly increases.
-Further, osmotic pressure $\Pi$ increases first linearly and then saturates (see Figs.~\ref{fig:v9bud}(c) and (d)).
-The vesicle ruptures when $\sigma_{\rm d}$ overcomes the lysis tension.
-This threshold is typically $1$--$25$\, mN/m, depending on the membrane composition and conditions~\cite{evan00,evan03,ly04}.
-Since $\sigma_{\rm d}= 10^7 k_{\rm B}T/R_0^2$ corresponds to $0.4$\,mN/m, the lipid membranes are not yet ruptured in the range shown in Fig.~\ref{fig:v9bud}(c).
-However, protein binding (for transmembrane proteins in particular) may reduce the lysis tension and induce rupturing at a lower tension.
+The free energy barrier between a small number of buds and many buds can be very high: $\Delta F \simeq 10^5k_{\rm d}$ and $5\times 10^5k_{\rm d}$ for $H_0R_0=150$ and $200$, respectively, at $\kappa_{\rm p}/\kappa_{\rm d}=3$ and $V^*=0.9$ (see Fig.~\ref{fig:en} for $H_0R_0=150$).
+Although a free energy barrier can exist for the single-bud formation depending on conditions~\cite{lipo92,sens03,fore14,frey20,hass17}, this is much greater than the single-bud barrier, since more than $1000$ buds are formed.
+Thus, the metastable states presented in this study can remain even on much longer time scales than the single-bud formation period.